Easy DIY Candles – Step-by-step tutorial on how to make your own candles in containers, color and scent tips included as well.

 To keep it straight to the top I used a medium sized Kebab stick, twisted the wick around it, and secured the stick with some more Prestik.
 The container is now ready for wax to be poured in.

-Melt the wax until clear and there are no lumps – keep an eye on this, and stir frequently (I use an old pot filled halfway with water – I then add my wax, which is in an old can, using pliers to lift the can to and from the pot).
+Melt the wax until clear and there are no lumps – keep an eye on this, and stir frequently.
+(I use an old saucepan filled halfway with water.
+I then add my wax, which is in an old can, using pliers to lift the can to and from the pot).

 Add any coloring and essential oils as soon as the wax has melted – stir very well to combine all.
 Use an old measuring jug or something similar (easier to pour into narrow openings) and pour into the containers.